Journaling Practice

 1. Create Your Writing Environment:

-• Choose a quiet, comfortable spot where you won’t be interrupted.
+• Choose a quiet, comfortable spot where you will not be interrupted.

-2. Follow the Rules: Write three full pages each morning (around 750 words).
-Don’t worry about grammar, spelling, or coherence.
+2. Follow the Rules: Write three full pages each morning, around 750 words.
+Do not worry about grammar, spelling, or coherence.
 The goal is to write freely.

 3. Be Consistent: Write as soon as you wake up, before external influences flood your mind.